FMTools/FeatureIDE-wiki/Software-Product-Line-Developer/FeatureIDE-functions-in-deep/Statistics-View.md

 ## 1 Statistics of the feature model

 General information about the feature-model.
+Such as number of features and number of valid configurations.

-## 2 Statistic of product- line implementation
+## 2 Statistic of product-line implementation

 Double-click to the main-node opens the detailed tree.